cloudflightio/cloudflight-platform-spring/README.md

 ### Test-Support for Testcontainers

-Embed the module `platform-test-testcontainers` to get support for [Testcontainers](https://testcontainers.org) via the [wrapper library from playtika](https://github.com/Playtika/testcontainers-spring-boot).
+Embed the module `platform-spring-test-testcontainers` to get support for [Testcontainers](https://testcontainers.org) via the [wrapper library from playtika](https://github.com/Playtika/testcontainers-spring-boot).